 “But this sort of drinking habit can have devastating consequences as you get older.
 In two-thirds of the cases of alcohol abuse in later life, people have had a drinking problem that got worse over the years.

-“And I would strongly urge people in their fifties and sixties, and older, to ‘think before they drink’, especially if on medication.
+“And I would strongly urge people in their 50s and 60s, and older, to ‘think before they drink’, especially if they're on medication.
 Excessive consumption is leading to early deaths from liver disease, heart disease, stroke, and cancer, and fuelling depression and anxiety.
 Men and women may also have problems managing diabetes and high blood pressure, and heavy drinking exacerbates dementia.
 And women don’t tolerate alcohol as well as men, and start to have alcohol-related problems at lower drinking levels than men.
 We also know that the body's ability to process alcohol decreases with age.
-Even if you were a moderate drinker in your youth, you may find that the same amount of alcohol you used to drink will lead to trouble when you're older.
+Even if you were a moderate drinker in your youth, you may find that the same amount of alcohol you used to drink will lead to trouble when you're older."

-Top ten hacks to give up alcohol
+Top 10 hacks to give up alcohol

 The ‘look yourself in the mirror’ moment